 When CB1 is introduced to a full agonist like the synthetic cannabinoid Win55232-2, the CB1 lightbulb would light up to its maximum lighting.
 Oppositely, if introduced to the synthetic cannabinoid SR141716, an antagonist, the CB1 lightbulb would be turned off.
 However, if instead the CB1 lightbulb was introduced to the phytocannabinoid THC, a partial agonist, the lightbulb would only give dim lighting.
 If the CB1 lightbulb was introduced to an allosteric modulator, such as the phytocannabinoid CBD, the lightbulb would be provided with a dimmer or on/off switch.
 In the case of CBD, it does not bind directly to the activation site of CB1 but to another part of the receptor, acting as a modulator of CB1, or as a dimmer for the CB1 lightbulb.

 The example above illustrates why treatment with cannabinoids is recommended, as the distinct cannabinoids influence the receptor in four different ways and thereby have different effects.
-However, since natural cannabis- and cannabinoids have been used globally for over 6.000 years without a single reported fatality, the natural cannabinoid is far safer to use in treatment than synthetic cannabinoids.
+However, since natural cannabis- and cannabinoids have been used globally for over 6.000 years without a single reported fatality, natural cannabinoids have a well-established safety profile and can therefore often be safer to use.